Radio Map Solvers

 The path gain can be transformed into the received signal strength (rss) by multiplying it with the transmit power:

-where B [Hz] is the transmission bandwidth, T [K] is the temperature, and k=1.380649×1023 [J/K] is the Boltzmann constant.
+In this equation, B [Hz] is the bandwidth of the transmission (bandwidth), T [K] is the temperature of the scene (temperature), and k=1.380649×1023 [J/K] is the Boltzmann constant.

 num_cells_x=size[0]cell_size[0]num_cells_y=size[1]cell_size[1].